MiroslavStoyanov/node-load-balancer/README.md

 - **Round Robin Load Balancing:** Distributes requests sequentially across backend servers.
 - **Weighted Round Robin Load Balancing:** Assigns servers different weights for proportional load distribution.
 - **IP Hash Load Balancing:** Ensures that requests from the same IP address are consistently directed to the same server.
+- **Least Connections:** Chooses the server with the fewest active connections.
+- **Random Choice / Power of Two Choices:** Picks a random subset of servers and forwards to the least loaded.
+- **Consistent Hashing:** Minimizes cache disruption when servers are added or removed.
+- **Pluggable Health Checks:** Periodically verify server availability with customizable strategies.

 ## Installation